KC-7/python-quiz/README.md

 ### Future Improvements: 🆕 💡 💭

-- Create a statistics section at the end of the quiz to anaylize and display user data.
+- Create a statistics section at the end of the quiz to analyse and display user data.
 Provide stats such as average user score and display a chart or graph in terminal. 📈
 - Consider implementing a 30 second timer for each question. ⌛
 - Add difficulty levels with different points, eg. 50 points correct answer on easy or 100 points on hard. 🔢
 - Re-implement the internal restart quiz function without calling the main function and creating a recursion. 🔁